Energy efficiency starts at home

 At the heart of any home, the kitchen, unsurprisingly, accounts for a significant amount of a household’s energy consumption.
 Here are some quick wins to help you make your kitchen energy efficient and save money on your bills.

-Tip: before you start, it’s worth taking a few moments to perform a kitchen audit to see where you could save energy, money and greenhouse gas emissions.
+Tip: before you start, it’s worth taking a few moments to perform a kitchen audit to see where you could save energy, money and emissions.

 - Fit a tap aerator to reduce the amount of water you use without affecting the wash or rinsing of your dishes.
 It’s a small gadget that could save you around £30 a year on your energy bills.